-This is the capstone course for International Studies majors.
-There are four distinct goals for the seminar.
-Students in the class analyze the results of their term or year abroad, examine the character of cross-cultural communication, synthesize learning begun in other classes on major world regions, and dev atrices, determinants, vector spaces, linear transformations, eigenvalues, and eigenvectors.
-Prerequisite: MTH 115.
+This is the capstone course for the International Studies majors.
+There are three distinct goals for the seminar.
+Students in the class examine the character of cross-cultural communication, synthesize learning begun in other classes on major world regions, and develop an in-depth understanding of a critical contemporary issue by studying it through cross-disciplinary perspectives.
+Fulfills a general education practicum requirement.